Book II — The Law of Lead

 - You can be Stabilized by an ally with medical training.

-A Downed character is not out of the fight — they can call out warnings, share information, even crawl toward cover — but they are dying.
+A Downed character is not out of the fight.
+They can call out warnings, share information, even crawl toward cover.
+But they are dying.

 Death Threshold